mochan-tk/vf_techbookfest8-en/review-starter/chapxx-sitopp.md

 * Similarly, enter "Turn off the air conditioner" and enter.
 * Click the margin in the center editor to close the editing window in the right pane.

-// footnote [sitopp_danbo] [I thought it would be nice to add a cooler when thinking of summer, but please forgive me because the room was cold and it wasn't right. ]
+//footnote[sitopp_danbo][I thought it would be nice to add a cooler when thinking of summer, but please forgive me because the room was cold and it wasn't right. ]

 #### Parameter declaration